 The audible use of a phone or other device to make or receive a phone call, listen to voicemail or other audible activity is limited only to the parking lot, the restrooms and locker rooms in all 3 buildings.
 The audible use of any device is prohibited in the areas surrounding the clubhouse, including, but not limited to, the areas outside the Pro Shop, the circular drive leading up to the clubhouse and pool, the front and side clubhouse entryways, patios, terraces and balcony as well as at the tennis facilities, golf course, golf practice facilities, and pool.

 Phones and other devices may be used anywhere in the club for the use of such activities as texting, emailing, internet use, the showing and taking of pictures, provided the device is in silent mode.
+Please be respectful of the privacy of others when taking pictures.

 Devices configured with a separate keyboard are not permitted in any area of the clubhouse, but are permitted in all club locker rooms and in the clubhouse's function rooms when those rooms are being used for Club related business and committee meetings.